gvwilson/sdxpy/src/func/index.md

 and then rewrite the line using a loop to insert parameter names and values into a dictionary.
-Do you find your rewritten code easier to read:
+Do you find your rewritten code easier to read?
 {: .continue}

 ### Chained Maps {: .exercise}